HenryLHH/hhlin-academic/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
+- icon: twitter
-  icon_pack: fas
+  icon_pack: fab
-  link: '#contact'  # For a direct email link, use "mailto:test@example.org".
+  link: https://x.com/lin_haohong  # For a direct email link, use "mailto:test@example.org".
 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/haohong-lin-06572b1a5/